Ruth 3:1-5; 4:13-17

-For the context for this passage, see the commentary on verse 1.
+For the context for this passage, see the exegesis on verse 1.

 Also note these verses from Matthew: “Salmon became the father of Boaz by Rahab (the harlot).
 Boaz became the father of Obed by Ruth (the foreigner).
 Obed became the father of Jesse.
 Jesse became the father of King David. …Jacob became the father of Joseph, the husband of Mary, from whom was born Jesus, who is called Christ” (Matthew 1:5-6, 16).